Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 Maybe you feel like you’re dragging your feet on finishing a specific song because you’re fallen out of love with it.
 You’ve come to a crossroads with songs like that: You can either choose to move forward and push yourself to finish it (this may help ignite the spark again), or you can put it aside and choose to move on.
 Either answer is fine, as long as you’re being true to yourself.

-A good reason not to put a song aside: It’s important, it’s cathartic, it’s honest, it’s something you need to say but you’re scared to say it.
-That’s a song that should be written!
+A good reason not to put a song aside: It’s for a contest, it’s going to be submitted somewhere, you have a demo session scheduled, or it’s cathartic, it’s honest, it’s something you need to say but you’re scared to say it.
+That’s a song that should be given your all!

-40. Refer to “Getting Started” for more tips on finishing your songs.
+40. Refer to “Songwriting Tips fo Starting a Song” for more tips on finishing your songs.

-Scroll up and check out the Getting Started section of this post – there are TONS of great exercises up there that you can use to finish songs, too!
+Scroll up and check out tips 1-10 (especially number 10) at the top of this post.
+There are TONS of great exercises up there that you can use to finish songs, too!
+Picking up where you left off on an old song is a lot like starting a new one.

 A lot of songwriting happens between songs.
-Staying inspired has a lot to do with self care.
-Because you can’t be expected to be writing all the time if there are other areas of your life and well-being that are being neglected.
+Staying inspired has a lot to do with self-care.
+Because you can’t be expected to be writing all the time if there are other areas of your life that are being neglected.
 Let’s talk about how you can stay inspired, happy, and healthy!

 41. Create margin in your life.